 M11 Gorey to Enniscorthy

 The M11 Gorey to Enniscorthy motorway project comprises the design, build, finance, operation, and maintenance of three new sections of road of the M11, N30, and an N80 link in Ireland.
+The M11 Gorey to Enniscorthy section connects with the N11 Arklow Rathnew PPP project (constructed by BAM in 2015) and creates an additional 26 km stretch of motorway/dual carriageway between Dublin and Wexford.

-The scheme’s other principal features include:
+The scheme’s principal features are:

 - the N80 link has one at-grade dumb-bell junction (Clavass);